24 Commercial Street, Lerwick, Shetland Islands,

 It is unlikely that visitors to Shetland will arive without an agenda but, if you find youselves with a little free time, we can offer some suggestions.

 As you would expect, our local Tourist Information Office always has an up to date 'What's On' list and, in addition, they have a very complete list of places to visit and Sightseeing Tours.

-access to parts of Shetland and it's history that would not normally
+to parts of Shetland and it's history that would not normally be apparent

 To say that Shetland has the best archaeology visible anywhere in Britain is no exaggeration.
 The prehistoric site at Jarlshof stands over 2 metres high, the broch at Mousa 13 metres.